bigdelys/manyfesto/README.md

 ## How does it work?

-The main idea behind the Manyfesto is simple: at any level of the folder hierarchy, a special `manifest.yaml` file containing YAML-formatted text can be placed, containing `(key:value)` pairs that are assigned to all files in the folder and its subfolders.
+At any level of the folder hierarchy, a special `manifest.yaml` file containing YAML-formatted text can be placed, containing `(key:value)` pairs that are assigned to all files in the folder and its subfolders.
 Manifest files in subfolders overwrite keys assigned in parent directories:
 <div align="center">
   <img src="/manyfest_folders.svg" width="700">
 </div>

 This is similar to how Cascading Style Sheets (CSS) work.
-Additionally, a handful of special directives define rules for extracting information from file paths  (`extract` directive) or assigning `(key:value)` pairs to only a subset of files (`match` directive).
+Additionally, a handful of special directives (also written as `keys:value` pairs) define rules for extracting information from file paths  (`extract` directive) or assigning `(key:value)` pairs to only a subset of files (`match` directive).

 To learn more about Manyfesto please read the documentation.